Microscope Crew

 Does an electron microscope examine living cells?

-No. An electron microscope, such as scanning electron microscope (SEM), does not examine living cells as the bombardment of electrons kills them.
+No. An electron microscope, such as a scanning electron microscope (SEM), does not examine living cells as the bombardment of electrons kills them.
 So, researchers do not use these microscopes to study living cells.

 Which microscopes are used to study blood cells?